Understanding SERP Analysis: Steps, Tools and Insights

 How fresh is the content?

-Are any top pages from forums or low-authority sites signalling weaker competition?
+Are any top pages from forums or low authority sites signalling weaker competition?

-4. Identify and Analyse SERP Features
+4. Identify and Analyse Features

 If you see a featured snippet, click through the page holding it.
 How have they formatted the answer?
 Can you improve it with clearer structure, schema markup, or more comprehensive information?